F.C. Gundlach, Photographer

 F.C.
-Gundlach is regarded as the most important fashion photographer of West Germany’s early post-war period.
+Gundlach is regarded as one of the most important fashion photographers of West Germany’s post-war period.
 His work stands out for its perfect craftsmanship, technical finesse and artful staging, as well as a strong sense for communicating fashion visually.

 F.C.
-Gundlach’s photographic approach can be described most concisely as an epigrammatic style.
-Reduced to the essentials, clear and economical in structure and prioritizing the precision of communication, his images meld emotional and rational elements in a unique visual language.
-Sensual and formal factors balance each other out.
-The photographer’s feel for the material qualities of his motifs is as pronounced as his sense for the construction of images.
-Portraits, fashion photos, photojournalism and architectural photos are all characterized in equal measure by the quest for coherent visual architectures.
+Gundlach’s photographic approach can be described as an epigrammatic style: Reduced to visual essentials, clear and economical in structure and precise in it's communication.
+His images merge emotional and rational elements in a unique visual language, sensual and formal factors are held in a complex balance.
+The photographer’s grasp of material qualities is as sophisticated as his sense for the construction of images.
+Portraits, fashion photos, photojournalism and architectural studies are all characterized in equal measure by his quest for coherent visual constructions.

-Since the mid 1960s the 28 mm-wide-angle lens is his preferred means of expression.
-It allows a closer proximity to the models, a more intense interaction in such a way that he can look through the viewfinder while ‘smoothing a wrinkle with his hand’ at the same time.
+Since the mid 1960s the 28 mm-wide-angle lens became his preferred means of expression, allowing a closer proximity to the models, a more intense interaction.
+Working with it the photographer could look through the viewfinder while ‘smoothing a wrinkle with his hand’ at the same time.
 F.C.
-Gundlach points out that the wide-angle lens also offers a ‘sharper perspective and a higher depth of field.’
+Gundlach also preferred the wide-angle lens because it offers a ‘sharper perspective and a higher depth of field.’